ahiru60/Textile_Management_System_POS/README.md

 4. **Run or Build the Project**

-   - run Start.java in TextileManagementSystem package
+   - run start.java in TextileManagementSystem package

 ## Usage